zeerd/pebble_abs_plank/README.md

 Pebble Abs Plank
 ================

-THIS IS A APP FOR PEBBLE SMART WATCH!
+THIS IS AN APP FOR PEBBLE SMART WATCH!

 This app helps you to make plank exercices to build your abs.